hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't group (either horizontally or vertically) input types that are related but not the same type, e.g., a text input and a toggle.
+Don't group (either horizontally or vertically) field types that are related but not of the same type, e.g., a text input and a toggle.

 ![Grouping different field types](/assets/patterns/form-patterns/different-field-type.png) !!!